pyth-network/pyth-crosschain/target_chains/ethereum/contracts/README.md

 npm run test-contract
 ```

-### Gas Benchmark
+### Gas Benchmarks

-You can use foundry to run benchmark tests written in [`forge-test/GasBenchmark.t.sol`](./forge-test/GasBenchmark.t.sol).
+You can use foundry to run gas benchmark tests (which can be found in the `forge-test` directory).
 To run the tests with gas report
 you can run `forge test --gas-report --match-contract GasBenchmark`.
 However, as there are multiple benchmarks, this might not be useful.
 You can run a
 specific benchmark test by passing the test name using `--match-test`.
 A full command to run `testBenchmarkUpdatePriceFeedsFresh` benchmark test is like this: